-Whether it be for its food, the yearly Sapporo Snow Festival (January 31 to February 11), or the nearby ski resorts, Sapporo is a must-see travel stop for many tourists.
+Whether it be for its food, the yearly Sapporo Snow Festival (held during the first week of February), or the nearby ski resorts, Sapporo is a must-see travel stop for many tourists.

 But did you know that Sapporo is home to several solid nightclubs that rival some of Tokyo’s top nightclubs?

 Sapporo’s best nightclubs are all within walking distance from Susukino station, so if you are visiting the city during the winter, dress warm!
 The music at the nightclubs are not as diverse at Tokyo, but you’ll find plenty of cute girls, party dudes, and international tourist enjoying the below nightclubs.

 Without a doubt the most popular nightclub in Sapporo is King XMHU, and what a sight it is to behold.
 Upon arriving at the venue, guests are greeted with a massive Aztec-inspired face.
 The entire venue, for reasons never explained, is designed like an Aztecan temple.
 It is weird, but it feels uniquely Japanese.

 This legendary Sapporo nightclub features some fantastic production value, and the DJ booth is placed within the month of an Aztec statue.
 Famous performers like Steve Aoki, Nicky Romero, and LMFAO frequently make appearances, so keep an eye on their schedule.

 KING XMHU is popular with the college crowd, and expect the weekends to be crowded.

 VIP tables are cheap and start at just 25,000 yen during the weekend.
 These prices are so cheap, we suggest grabbing a table!

 Men After 10 PM: 3,500 Yen with 2 Free Drinks